 - 1-2 tablespoons fresh lemon juice

-- salt and pepper
+- fine sea salt and pepper

 - some parsley

 - Cover everything with water (about 2 liter/ 4-5 cups) and bring to a simmer.
-Let the chicken simmer (it should never boil) for about 1 ½ hours until perfectly tender and cooked through.
+Let the chicken simmer (it should never boil) for about 1 ½ hour until perfectly tender and cooked through.
 Lift the chicken out of the liquid and set aside until cool enough to handle.

-When being able to touch it, cut it into pieces and keep warm until the rest of the meal is cooked.
+- When being able to touch it, cut it into pieces, and keep warm until the rest of the meal is cooked.

-- If the poaching liquid you will use for making the raisin sauce is not strong enough in taste you could add about ½ – 1 organic chicken stock cube to it.
+- If the poaching liquid you will use for making the raisin sauce is not strong enough in taste you could add about 1 chicken stock cube to it.

 - Slowly and gradually start adding the measured poaching liquid while whisking all the time.
-Only give the next gulp of liquid when the previous one has been incorporated in a clump-free manner.
+Only pour the next gulp of liquid when the previous one has been incorporated in a clump-free manner.

-Let the sauce simmer for about 5 minutes.
+- Let the sauce simmer for about 5 minutes.

 - In the meantime deseed and chop the tomato very finely.
-Add the tomato and the raisins to the sauce and let it simmer for another 5-7 minutes.
+Add the tomato and the raisins to the sauce and let simmer for another 5-7 minutes.
 Adjust the taste with nutmeg, salt, and pepper.

-Serve the sauce with the poached chicken pieces and rice.
+- Serve the sauce with the poached chicken pieces and rice.
 Sprinkle everything with chopped parsley.

-Use the remaining poaching liquid for other dishes like soups, stews or sauces.
+- Use the remaining poaching liquid for other dishes like soups, stews, or sauces.